 Diamond is composed of carbon and is the hardest known substance although it can be shattered by a sharp blow.
-Its high refractive index and power to disperse light gives diamond its brilliance and fire.
+Its high refractive index and power to disperse light gives diamond its brilliance and fire when cut.
 If heated to bright red it will burn.
 The weight of diamond is measured in carats (one carat = 0.2 gram).
-A one carat, cut and polished diamond is about 6.5 millimetres across.
+A one carat cut and polished diamond is about 6.5 millimetres across.

 Diamonds were first discovered in India and Alexander the Great was the first to bring them from India to Europe in 327 BC.
-Alluvial gold miners in Brazil found what they described as 'curious pebbles' in 1725, which was subsequently identified as diamonds.
-Alluvial diamonds were discovered in 1859 in South Africa and in 1869 mining of the hard rock sources of these alluvial diamonds started.
+Alluvial gold miners in Brazil found what they described as 'curious pebbles' in 1725, which were subsequently identified as diamonds.
+Alluvial diamonds were discovered in 1859 in South Africa and in 1869 mining of the hard rock sources of diamonds started at Kimberley.
 Today, diamonds are also mined in South Africa, Botswana, the Democratic Republic of Congo, Australia, Canada, Zimbabwe, Namibia, Angola, throughout many countries in west Africa and Russia.

 Diamond occurs naturally but is extremely rare compared to other minerals.
-Large quantities of industrial grade synthetic diamonds are made in several countries.
-It is possible also to make gem quality diamonds.
+Large quantities of industrial-grade synthetic diamonds are also made in several countries.
+It is also possible to make gem-quality diamonds.

-Diamond is thought to form 150-200km below the Earth's surface, where high temperature (1050-1200°C) and pressure (45-55 kilobars) allow it to crystallise.
+Diamond is thought to form 150km to 200km below the Earth's surface, where high temperatures (1050°C-1200°C) and pressure (45kilobars -55 kilobars) allow it to crystallise.
 They are picked up by hot molten rock (magma) intruding up into the Earth's crust.
 These intrusions form narrow cylindrical bodies called 'pipes' and only a very small proportion have significant diamond content.
 When pipes are eroded, liberated diamonds may accumulate in alluvial deposits.
 Diamonds may be found far from their source as their hardness allows them to survive multiple episodes of erosion and deposition.

-Most of Australia's economic diamond resources are in the very large, low gem quality content Argyle deposit, in the Kimberley region of north-western Australia, accounting for about 90% of Australia's diamond production.
-Relatively small resources of alluvial diamonds are worked nearby in Smoke Creek (Argyle Alluvials) and the Bow River mine.
-A number of small diamond 'pipes' with much higher gem quality diamond content than Argyle are mined at Merlin in the Northern Territory and Ellendale in the west Kimberley region, both of which are currently not in operation.
+Most of Australia's economic diamond resources are in the very large, low gem-quality content Argyle deposit, in the east Kimberley region of Western Australia, currently accounting for all of Australia's diamond production.
+Relatively small resources of alluvial diamonds were worked nearby in Smoke Creek (Argyle Alluvials) and the Bow River mine.
+A number of small diamond 'pipes' with much higher gem-quality diamond content than Argyle have been mined at Merlin in the Northern Territory and Ellendale in the west Kimberley region, both of which are currently not in operation.

-The Kimberley region was originally selected as likely to contain diamond deposits because of its similarity to the African diamond fields.
-Creek sediment sampling and other exploration techniques in the early to mid 1970s led to the discovery of 23 diamondiferous but low grade pipes at Ellendale in 1976 and the Argyle deposit in 1979.
+Creek sediment sampling and other exploration techniques in the early to mid-1970s led to the discovery of 23 diamondiferous but low-grade pipes at Ellendale in 1976 and the Argyle deposit in 1979.
 Shark cages were used in the late 1980s to protect scuba divers against crocodiles while they sampled diamonds (eroded from land) from the seabed off river mouths in the north-east Kimberley region.
-Small numbers of gem quality diamonds have since been recovered using an airlift drill attached to a boat.
+Small numbers of gem-quality diamonds have since been recovered using an airlift drill attached to a boat.

-The Argyle deposit contains a large proportion of the world's economic diamond resources.
-It has some of the highest diamond grades in the world and produces nearly twice the diamond output of any other country.
-Gem diamond production is probably comparable to many of the world's other mines but as only 5% is of gem quality (40% near gem, 55% industrial) the total value of production is less than that of several other countries.
+The Argyle deposit contains a large proportion of the world's economic diamond resources and has some of the highest diamond grades in the world.
+Gem diamond production is lower compared to many of the world's other mines but as only 5% is of gem quality (40% near gem, 55% industrial) the total value of production is less than that of many other countries.

-Large-scale, open-pit mining is used to extract diamond ore at Argyle.
+Large-scale, open-pit mining was initially used to extract diamond ore at Argyle.
 The mine is now a large scale underground block cave operation.
-Broken ore is loaded onto 150 tonne trucks for transport to crushers where it is reduced to fragments measuring 18 millimetre or less.
+Broken ore is crushered to fragments measuring around 18 millimetre or less.
 Any diamonds larger than 18 millimetres would be broken.
 Extraction of these large diamonds is uneconomic as statistical sampling indicates they are extremely uncommon and of poor quality.
 The crushed ore is washed in large rotating drums called scrubbers and fed to gently sloped, vibrating, double decked, slotted screens which sieve out three size fractions.

 Finely ground ferrosilicon is mixed with water to make a thick, dense liquid (heavy media).
 When added to this liquid the lighter unwanted rock of the screened ore is more buoyant than the heavier diamonds.
 This buoyancy difference is used to separate the diamonds by pumping the liquid and its contents into downward-angled, metal cones (cyclones) in a descending spiral flow.
 The unwanted light material exits the top of the cyclone and diamonds and other heavy minerals exit at the bottom.

 At the diamond recovery plant the heavy minerals pass through radial X-ray sorters, developed to cope with the unusually high diamond content of the Argyle ore.
 Diamonds, unlike most of the other heavy minerals, fluoresce (glow) when exposed to X-rays and can be identified for removal from the flow of concentrate.
 They are washed in acid to remove any coatings and sent to Perth for shipment to Antwerp where they are sorted, valued and marketed, with the more valuable pink and , sometimes, red diamonds returned to Perth for further sorting and cutting.
 The majority of all rough diamonds produced in the world, including those from Argyle, are now cut and polished in India.

 Alluvial deposits in Australia, at Smoke Creek and Bow River near the Argly mine, were strip mined by excavator and either trucked directly to a processing plant or loaded into a mobile screening plant to remove the larger rocks before trucking to the plant.
 Crushing is not needed, otherwise processing is very similar to that described above.
 Reject material from the plant is returned to backfill the mine site and the land surface is then comprehensively rehabilitated.

 Sorting of rough diamonds by hand begins with separation into about 15 different size groups by sieving.
-Highly skilled sorters grade these groups into about 7000 different categories according to crystal shape, colour and quality (extent of flaws and impure inclusions).
+Highly skilled sorters grade these groups into about 7000 different categories according to crystal shape, colour and quality (extent of flaws, impureities and inclusions).
 In each group the better diamonds are classified as gems or near gems and the poorer ones as industrial.
-Automatic machine sorting on the basis of size, colour and shape also is used.
-High speed sorting machines have been developed in Australia and are used at Argyle to extract the valuable pink diamonds before grading.
+Automatic machine sorting on the basis of size, colour and shape can also be used.

-Cutting and polishing of a rough diamond may start with 'cleaving' (splitting) a diamond along its grain (weaker crystal planes) to divide it into smaller pieces or remove flaws and impurities.
-Very thin circular metal blades impregnated with diamond dust or lasers are used to saw across the grain of diamond.
+Cutting and polishing of a rough diamond may start with 'cleaving' (splitting) along its grain (weaker crystal planes) to divide it into smaller pieces or remove flaws and impurities.
+Lasers or very thin circular metal blades impregnated with diamond dust are used to saw across the grain of diamond.
 A cleaved or sawn diamond is roughly shaped or 'bruted' by grinding its edges off with another diamond.
 The end result resembles the shape of a spinning-top.